Self build exemption

 You can apply for exemption from CIL if you are building a residential extension.
 You must have a material interest in the main dwelling (own or have a leasehold of seven or more years).
 Any extension must be an enlargement to the main dwelling.

 You must submit an assumption of liability notice and a commencement notice before starting any work, otherwise the full amount of CIL will be payable.
+Both forms can be found on the Planning Portal.

 If you fail to submit the correct evidence on completion, or within six months of completion, then we will charge the full amount of CIL.

 If you receive exemption, and then sell, or rent out, your home within three years of the house being completed, we will charge you the full CIL amount.
-CIL is registered as a land charge and so if any of these disqualifying events occur within three years, we will revoke exemptions and the levy will then be due.
+CIL is registered as a land charge and if any of these disqualifying events occur within three years, we will revoke exemptions and the levy will then be due.

 We can also impose surcharges, in addition to the full CIL charge.